GYiyouth/ECollaboration/web/WEB-INF/lib/mysql-connector-java-5.1.40/docs/README.txt

-   An interceptor is a software design pattern that provides a transparent way to extend or modify some aspect of a program, similar to a user exit.
+   An interceptor is a software design pattern that provides a transparent way to extend or modify some aspect of a program, similar to a userBean exit.
 No recompiling is required.
 With Connector/J, the interceptors are enabled and disabled by updating the connection string to refer to different sets of interceptor classes that you instantiate.